nozomione/BE-discuttion/Remove Multiplexed as modality.md

 parser.add_argument("--reload-all", action="store_true", default=False)
 ```

-**A:** Not required at this time since it's only being used internally.
-For the command reference, we utilize README.
+**A:** Not required at this time, since it's only being used internally for development.
+For the command reference, README is available.

 **Q:** `action=argparse.BooleanOptionalAction`